Step Up 2: The Streets (soundtrack)

-Step Up 2 the Streets (Original Motion Picture Soundtrack) is the film soundtrack for the 2008 film Step Up 2 the Streets.
+Step Up 2: The Streets (Original Motion Picture Soundtrack) is the soundtrack for the 2008 film Step Up 2: The Streets.
 It was released on February 5, 2008, by Atlantic Records.

 The album debuted at number thirteen on the US Billboard 200, and peaked at number five two weeks later.
 It also reached number one on the US Top Soundtracks chart.
 The album appeared in various other charts worldwide, including in the top five of countries such as Switzerland, Austria, New Zealand, and Australia, where it peaked at number three on the ARIA Albums Chart, later receiving a Gold certification.

 Step Up 2: The Streets featured the US Billboard Hot 100 number one hit single "Low," by rapper Flo Rida featuring hip-hop and R&B artist T-Pain, which helped the soundtrack's commercial performance.
 Rappers Missy Elliott and Plies both contributed with two tracks to the album.
 American R&B singers Cassie, Trey Songz, the group Cherish and Spanish singer Enrique Iglesias were also featured in the soundtrack.